FrontEnd-classroom-assignments/budget-tracker/README.md

 First, create a new branch `step4`.

-Add React Router to your project.
+Install React Router to your project.

 Implement a new component:
 - `Home`: Displays a welcome message to users.